GyroSuperintelligence/CGM/docs/Notes/Analysis_CGM_Units.md

 ### 20.1 Contributions to Fundamental Physics

-The CGM Proto-Units framework demonstrates that physical scales can be derived from geometric necessity rather than empirical combination of constants.
+The CGM Proto-Units framework demonstrates that the relative relationships between physical scales and the values of fundamental dimensionless constants can be derived from geometric necessity.
 Key contributions include:

 **Quantum Gravity Definition**: Q_G = 4π represents the first definition of quantum gravity as observation itself rather than quantized fields, automatically inducing quantum structure in spacetime.

 **Gravitational Coupling Derivation**: The calculation ζ = Q_G/S_geo = 23.16 represents the first derivation of gravitational coupling strength from pure geometric principles rather than empirical measurement or dimensional analysis.

-**Energy Scale Prediction**: The value E₀ = 2.36×10¹⁸ GeV emerges from geometric constraints and bridge equations rather than phenomenological fitting or effective field theory estimates.
+**Energy Scale Prediction**: The value E₀ = 2.36×10¹⁸ GeV emerges from calibrating the framework's geometric constraints against the measured value of G, rather than from phenomenological fitting or effective field theory estimates.

-**Duality Discovery**: The exact √3 ratio between forward and reciprocal modes suggests fundamental complementarity in physical processes, providing a testable signature of the geometric framework.
+**Duality Discovery**: The exact √3 ratio between forward and reciprocal modes suggests fundamental complementarity in physical processes, providing a testable signature of the geometric framework that is independent of the SI calibration.

 **Survey Invariant Identification**: The recognition that Q_G = 4π functions as a fundamental requirement for coherent observation rather than an arbitrary geometric factor appearing in physical laws.

-**Fine-Structure Precision**: Prediction of α to 0.0316% accuracy from pure geometry represents unprecedented theoretical precision from first principles.
+**Fine-Structure Precision**: Prediction of α to 0.0316% accuracy from pure geometry represents unprecedented theoretical precision from first principles for a dimensionless constant.

 ### 20.2 Relationship to Established Approaches